-Cash increased by 21% primarily due to net increase in cash during the period.
+Cash increased by 21% primarily due to additional net cash flow from operations of The 30th.

 Receivables decreased by 78% mainly due to termination of intercompany lending's.

 Other current assets increased by 42% due to higher input VAT, creditable withholding taxes and prepaid expenses.